You cannot speed up and improve your body’s detox pathways by drinking detox water. But it’s still a healthy drink with some health benefits.

-You can make detox water at home in lots of different ways, using any combination of fruits, vegetables and herbs that you like.
+You can make detox water at home in lots of different ways.
+You can use any combination of fruits, vegetables, and herbs that you like.

 Because it’s made by infusing flavor, rather than juicing or blending, detox water contains very few calories.
 That makes it a popular drink for detox regimens like the “lemon detox” or “master cleanse.”

-Detox water is also often recommended in weight loss plans, especially in place of high-sugar drinks like sugary soda and fruit juice.
+Detox water is also often recommended in weight loss plans, especially in place of high sugar drinks like soda and fruit juice.

-Bottom Line: Detox water is made by infusing water with fruits, vegetables or herbs.
+Detox water is made by infusing water with fruits, vegetables, or herbs.
 You can make your own at home using a variety of flavors.